JuliaSIMD/VectorizedRNG.jl/README.md

 [![Codecov](https://codecov.io/gh/chriselrod/VectorizedRNG.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/chriselrod/VectorizedRNG.jl)

-This library provides vectorized PCG random number generators.
+This library provides vectorized Xoshiro++ and PCG random number generators.
 The larger the host computers SIMD vector width, the better they will perform.
 On a machine with AVX-512, they are faster than [SIMD-oriented Fast Mersenne Twister (SFMT) ](http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/SFMT/).
 Base Julia uses dSFMT,  which in a few tests appears to outperform this library on avx2 systems in generating uniformly distributed random numbers.

+You can get an instance of the `Xoshiro` generator with `local_rng()`, and the `PCG` with `local_pcg()`.
+These return thread local instances.
+The `Xoshiro` generated is treated as the default, because it gets better performance with AVX2 (while both are similar with AVX512), and because it has `2^256` bits of state.
+Each parallel stream jumps ahead `2^128` samples, which should be more than enough samples per stream for any real calculation.
+Each thread gets 8 parallel streams with AVX, or 16 with AVX512, allowing there to be up to `2^125` or `2^124` threads with AVX512.
+These numbers are all much larger than what the PCG offers, which is a state of `2^64` and only as many unique streams as there are multipliers in the `src/multipliers.jl` file.

 Testing on an old haswell machine (AVX2-only):
 ```julia
 julia> using BenchmarkTools, Random, VectorizedRNG